DheGit/ping-pong-xiiProj/README.md

 	2. All the GUI Elements in the project are developed solely using Pygame from scratch, in order to keep the GUI consistent throughout the application.

-	3. The project also includes various sounds in it, which are played, for example, when a button is clicked, or when the ball bounces with the paddle or the wall, etc.
+	3. The project also includes various sounds in it, which are played when a button is clicked, or when the ball bounces with the paddle or the wall.

 	4. There are a total of 6 screens in the project :